AnalogueDiehard Studio (many pictures!)

 Mixing station

 The speakers swivel on the poles so I can use them either at the mixer, the MIDI drums, or the keyboards.
 Another goal was to maintain a low height profile with all the gear so that the sound field from the monitors was not interrupted.
-My studio monitors are the old JBL Control-5s with companion subwoofer.
+My studio monitors are Control-5s with companion subwoofer.
 Yes they're ancient but they have served my needs well and I have no compelling reason to replace them (unless replacement drivers or speaker cones are no longer available).

 There's racks on each side with FX; compressors, digital reverbs, EQs.
 Hard disk recorder is Alesis HD24 and it can be controlled over MMC from my sequencer computer.
 The A&H mixer has proven to be very versatile for the $$$, and almost all 40 channels are used (a 24 track recorder does not equal a 24 channel mixer).
 By keeping the height profile of racks to the sides low, the sound field from the monitors is not interrupted.
 I had initial concerns about reflections off the wall but it wasn't a problem.
 It's a good sounding arrangement.
 To minimize ear fatigue during extensive sessions I keep the monitor volume low.
 The JBL monitors are near field monitors that are designed for accurate reproduction but not projection - you don't use these to blast sound across the room.